YMYL Recovery Case Study

 Impressions and clicks increased across the board, and several pages secured spots on the first page of search engine results pages (SERPs) for relevant and valuable keyword phrases.

-Over the course of the engagement, Sure Oak reoptimized and developed a total of 55 pages on RnA ReSet’s website, including a magnesium FAQ hub page that lives on the main navigation bar and that acts as a gateway to more granular topics, like nerve pain, as they relate to magnesium.
+Over the course of the engagement, Sure Oak reoptimized and developed a total of 55 pages on the e-commerce website, including a magnesium FAQ hub that acts as a gateway to more granular topics, like nerve pain, as they relate to magnesium.